 While it is packed with intriguing secrets, the way the narrative develops has a great sense of familiarity.

 A young kid tends to a wounded beast, and then the young boy and the injured beast travel across a huge, nearly desolate country.
 This is a trip as much as it is a game, taking you through dark grottos and up spindly peaks of sun-bleached stone.

 While it is a trip, it is also a meditation on friendship and collaboration and the compassion we owe to the living creatures in our environment, among other things.

 Despite the fact that gamers weren’t starved for lavishly detailed action games in the summer of 2018, Marvel’s Spider-Man is still Insomniac’s Spider-Man, and Peter Parker barely edges over Kratos in our opinion.
 You can feel the pure feeling of freedom and enjoyment that this game elicits from the player.

 It’s a fantastic playground, and it’s also the setting for some beautifully constructed fan service in Spidey’s Manhattan.
-As you go through the game, you’ll see cameos and collectables, and the core of the game combines combat and navigation, as well characterisation, in a manner that has never been done before.
+As you go through the game, you’ll see cameos and collectibles, and the core of the game combines combat and navigation, as well characterization, in a manner that has never been done before.
 What a fantastic game it has been.

-There are now many Yakuza games to select from due to Sega’s more passionate approach to localisation over the last several years, with Zero emerging as the best of the lot.
+There are now many Yakuza games to select from due to Sega’s more passionate approach to localization over the last several years, with Zero emerging as the best of the lot.

 The game’s already sleazy environment is given an additional layer of sleaziness when you successfully finish a battle, and a shower of cash flutters over the screen when you do.
 It’s a fantastic game, and it serves as a pleasant reminder that the Sega you once loved never really disappeared.